shivamgupta-21/Calculator_ReactJs/README.md

 **User Interface:**

-● Create a user-friendly interface for the calculator.
+● Created a user-friendly interface for the calculator.
 Design a layout that includes a display for input and results.

 ● Include buttons for digits (0-9), decimal point, and operators (+, -, *, /).